edwardgoldring/website/content/home/projects.md

 "The Effects of Elite Purges on Attempted and Successful Coups"

+"To Purge or Not to Purge?
+An Individual-Level Quantitative Analysis of Elite Purges in Dictatorships"

+"How Do Dictators Manage Their Ruling Coalition to Prepare for Leader Succession?
+Evidence from North Korea"

 "Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder) - *revise and resubmit*